jaxxstorm/hookpick/README.md

 ## Environment Variables

-By default, locksmith will read some environment variables for your configuration.
+By default, hookpick will read some environment variables for your configuration.
 You can find them [here](https://www.vaultproject.io/docs/commands/environment.html)

-You can use _some_ of these environment variables if you wish when using locksmith.
+You can use _some_ of these environment variables if you wish when using hookpick.

  - `VAULT_CACERT`: Set this to the path of a CA Cert you wish to use to verify the Vault connection.
 Note, this will use the same CA cert for all Vaults
  - `VAULT_CAPATH`: An alternative to the above CA Path config option.